-To understand the localization of the events in detail, we performed a skymap analysis around the pulsar PSR J0622+3749, covering an ROI of approximately $1.5^{\circ}$.
-We have selected \texttt{evclass=128}, \texttt{evtype=3}, and \texttt{CCUBE} option from \texttt{gtbin} tool of Fermi Science Tools version 2.2.0 to generate the sky-maps at different energy scales.
-For this analysis, we specifically used data covering the period from January 1, 2011, to February 4, 2024, with the same energy range previously used for a search radius of $15^\circ$ centered at PSR J0621+3749.
+To investigate the location of the events in detail, we performed a sky map analysis around the pulsar PSR J0622+3749, considering a RoI of approximately $1.5^{\circ}$.
+We have selected \texttt{evclass=128}, \texttt{evtype=3}, and \texttt{CCUBE} (counts cube) option from \texttt{gtbin} tool of Fermi Science Tools version 2.2.0 to generate sky maps on different energy scales.
+The analysis utilized data collected between January 1, 2011, and February 4, 2024, over the same energy range as adopted previously, with a search radius of $15^\circ$ centered on PSR J0621+3749.

-Figure \ref{fig-1} shows the Aitoff projection skymap of $3^{\circ} \times 3^{\circ}$ around PSR J0622+3749 at RA= $95.47^\circ$ and Dec = $37.92^\circ$ with 0.02 pixels in Celestial coordinates (CEL).
-The left and right plots of Figure \ref{fig-1} show the skymap for energy, with two logarithmically equi-spaced energy bins between 300 MeV and 300 GeV, respectively.
-In the figure, we have also shown the positions of the different sources.
-The map again confirms the halo has negligible GeV photons.
+Figure \ref{fig-1} presents the Aitoff projection skymap of $3^{\circ} \times 3^{\circ}$ around PSR J0622+3749 at RA= $95.47^\circ$ and Dec = $37.92^\circ$, with a pixel size of $0.02^{\circ}$ in Celestial coordinates (CEL).
+The plots on the left and right of figure \ref{fig-1} show the energy sky map, with two logarithmically equispaced energy bins spanning 300 MeV to 300 GeV.
+The positions of known sources are also indicated.
+The map clearly shows that the halo region exhibits negligible emission at GeV energies.